Caucolum/api-query-object/README.md

 The created folder api-query-objects contains files for managing API queries.

 `api.ts`: This file stores a list of available API endpoints used in the project.
+`axios.ts`: This file defines the configuration used for making HTTP requests with Axios.
 `factory.ts`: This file is responsible for creating and returning objects that represent specific API query configurations.

 ```txt